petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/using-staging-in-asset-libraries.md

 - Liferay SaaS
 uuid: 1c613c9c-ccac-4e1c-8ca5-e9d7657c7e9a
 ---

 # Using Staging in Asset Libraries

-> Staging is supported for Asset Libraries since Liferay DXP 7.4 and 7.3.10 FP1.
+{bdg-secondary}`Staging is supported for Asset Libraries since Liferay DXP 7.4 and 7.3.10 FP1.`

 Liferay's Staging application is a publishing tool for managing changes on DXP.
 For Asset Libraries, Staging provides a working environment for adding, removing, and editing assets in the Web Content or Documents and Media applications before making those changes live.
 You can access the Staging application for an Asset Library via its menu page.